-During 1945-75 the Western economy was defined, as the protagonist of a virtuous circle of production and consumption.
-It was territorially limited, or promoted: the economic and political hegemony of the United States was confirmed by two facts: the influence they exerted on economic growth in Europe through the Marshall Plan and the final seal on the dollar as the international rate exchange.29 At the same time the increase of productivity and production and the wages grew proportionally, according to Keynesian organization of labour: the redistribution of the capital makes the demand increase.
+During the 1945-75 years, Western economy developed as the protagonist of a virtuous circle of production and consumption.
+This development was territorially limited, or promoted: the economic and political hegemony of United States was confirmed by two facts: the influence they exerted on economic growth in Europe through the Marshall Plan and the final seal on the dollar as the international rate exchange.31 At the same time the increase of productivity and wages grew proportionally, according to Keynesian organization of labour: the redistribution of capital increases the products demand.
 This dynamic growth is guaranteed by the link between growth in output and employment growth on the one hand, and productivity growth and wage growth (or income) on the other.
 The Taylorist-Fordist paradigm bases its success on the dynamics of growth, on the project of full employment.
 The trade unions become in the decade '60s and '70s more and more influential on the labour policies and struggles for the access to civil rights and citizenship.
+The right to work, became a symbol of improvement of the living conditions of the workers.

-28 Rupert, forthcoming.
+30 Rupert, forthcoming.

-29 Ginsborg 2003.
+31 Ginsborg 2003.